-4. To reinstall the filter, slide it into the back slot, then push up to lock.
+To reinstall the rear grease filter, slide the filter into the slot and push up and pull forward to lock in place.

-Reconnect power or plug in microwave oven.NOTE:Do not operate the hood without the filter in place.
+Reconnect power or plug in microwave oven.NOTE: Do not operate the hood without the filter in place.